magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 {% endhighlight php%}

-Then to call a method use the following notation:
+Then to call a method, use the following notation:

 {% highlight php %}
     api.%method_name%();